 I’m Holly-Morgainne Maddison, the creator of Holly-Morgainne Costumes.
-I’m currently studying BA Hons Costume Construction at the Royal Central School of Speech and Drama.
-Creating costumes has always been a passion of mine and I’m always looking to learn new skills, work with new people and be involved in new projects.
+I’m a graduate of the Royal Central School of Speech and Drama’s BA Hons Costume Construction course.
+Creating and working with costumes is a passion of mine and I’m always looking to learn new skills, work with new people and be involved in new projects.

 Growing up in rural Derbyshire I first got a taste for the costume industry when working as an extra for the BBC on ‘The Village’, my eyes were opened and I immediately knew the direction I wanted my future to take.
 I began to teach myself to sew, throwing myself in the deep end with a complete 16th century style gown, and from there extended my knowledge into a more managerial side of the industry.
 I worked alongside my local theatre companies, both making costumes and helping to manage their wardrobe departments.
 This volunteering reinforced my focus on taking the next step to working professionally in the costume industry, so I decided to take a leap and apply to study for a degree at the Royal Central School of Speech and Drama.
-Having received a place on the course and moved to London I am now honing my skills and deciding on a particular area of the industry I wish to focus on.
+Having graduated from the London based course, I am now honing my skills and exploring the world of costume in film, TV and theatre.

 Besides costume I also have a love for drawing and painting, especially illustration, and hope that in the future I may branch out from my costume construction foundations into the word of design.

-I am a self-motivated, dedicated, and organised Costume Construction student, with an excellent work ethic who is seeking dressing work.
+I am a self-motivated, dedicated, and organised Costume Construction graduate, with an excellent work ethic who is seeking work within film, TV or theatre.
+I have a wide set of skills ranging from Costume trainee to costume making to dressing.
 I consider myself to be a determined person, who constantly seeks the opportunity to excel in anything I undertake, whether that is my education, work or hobbies.
 I believe that I have excellent people skills, being able to relate to all ages.
 I hope to enter the wardrobe world for the entertainment industry, creating or managing costumes for large-scale productions.
-I received one of the twelve places offered to study Costume Construction at the Royal Central School of Speech and Drama and am currently in my final year of this degree.
+I received one of the twelve places offered to study Costume Construction at the Royal Central School of Speech and Drama and graduated this course in 2018.

 FOR A VISUAL REPRESENTATION OF MY CV, PLEASE VISIT THE PRODUCTIONS PAGE